 Zagreb is the capital and the largest city in Croatia with it’s almost a million inhabitants.
 It’s located in the continental Croatia, between the southern slopes of Medvednica mountain and the banks of the Sava River.

 It is famous for its Austro-Hungarian architecture with a large number of beautiful architectural landmarks and building.
-Zagreb has grown on two neighbouring hills, Gradec and Kaptol – core of today’s city and it’s historical centre with The Cathedral built in neo-Gothic style and one of the most valuable monuments of Croatian cultural heritage, like The King Tomislav Square with it’s neo-Classical and Secessionist buildings and palaces, and Ban Jelačić square as a main square with the statue of famous Ban.
+Zagreb has grown on two neighboring hills, Gradec and Kaptol – core of today’s city and it’s historical center with The Cathedral built in neo-Gothic style and one of the most valuable monuments of Croatian cultural heritage, like The King Tomislav Square with it’s neo-Classical and Secessionist buildings and palaces, and Ban Jelačić square as a main square with the statue of famous Ban.
 The Square is a pedestrian zone and favorite meeting place for locals – usually under The Clock.
-According to legend, when the old Ban Josip Jelačić, tired and thirsty, asked the girl Manda (fem. name) to bring him water from the spring, he uttered; “Zagrabi Mando!”(trans. grab the water, Manda) and that’s how ‘the medieval city get it’s name Zagreb, and the spring- fountain on the main square “Manduševac” after the girl’s name.
+According to legend, when the old Ban Josip Jelačić, tired and thirsty, asked the girl Manda (fem. name) to bring him water from the spring, he uttered; “Zagrabi Mando!”(trans. grab the water, Manda) and that’s how ‘the medieval city get its name Zagreb, and the spring- fountain on the main square “Manduševac” after the girl’s name.

 The city is full of green areas and has numerous parks, with a lot of statues and monuments.
-Eight Parks in Lower town make so-called “Lenuzzi’s green horseshoe” (it looks like a green horse shoe from the air) as a valuable contribution of urban-planning in the 19th century.
+Eight Parks in Lower town make so-called “Lenuzzi’s green horseshoe” (it looks like a green horseshoe from the air) as a valuable contribution of urban-planning in the 19th century.

-It’s perfect traffic position – on the way from Central Europe to Mediterranean or eastern Europe and further, made Zagreb perfect spot to develop vital railway and the newest and the largest airport in Croatia.
+It’s perfect traffic position – on the way from Central Europe to the Mediterranean or eastern Europe and further, made Zagreb perfect spot to develop vital railway and the newest and the largest airport in Croatia.
 Public transport in the city is simplified and fast; tram and bus lines as well as local train transportation and taxis.
-The most important traffic is surely blue electric tram that makes the city recognizable and there is The Blue Funicular that connects Upper and Lower Town and carries the title of the the shortest funicular in the world, with a track of only 66 meters.
-The funicular officially started on October 8th 1890. and it is protected as a cultural monument, one of the tourist attractions in Zagreb.
+The most important traffic is surely blue electric tram that makes the city recognizable and there is The Blue Funicular that connects Upper and Lower Town and carries the title of the shortest funicular in the world, with a track of only 66 meters.
+The funicular officially started on October 8th, 1890. and it is protected as a cultural monument, one of the tourist attractions in Zagreb.

 Zagreb has two lakes; Jarun and Bundek ideal to get away from crowdie places and city noise.